Last updated on February 10, 2023 by Wandering our World

 Below we look at the culture in each island, and what you should expect if you choose to visit!

 The Cook Islands’ culture is a mix of Polynesian and European influences.
 Traditional forms of governance still exist like the House of Ariki, which is a parliament made up of high chiefs.
 Albeit their role is mainly symbolic.

 Stories and music are a big part of Cook Islands heritage.
 If you’re lucky you will get to watch an Ura.
 This popular traditional dance is a sacred Maori ritual which involves telling the story of the islands through dance.

 The locals in the Cook Islands are skilled wood carvers and basket weavers, so have a go at learning these skills yourself.

 Or if you want to skip that part, make your way to Punanga Nui Market in the capital Avarua where you can browse locally made handicrafts and grab a souvenir.

 With your interest piqued in Cook Islands culture, why not visit Te Ara Cook Islands Museum of Culture?
 The little exhibits here will take you back centuries as you delve through the history of this fascinating place.

-A trip to Bora Bora’s only town, Vaitape (pop: 5000) is worth it in order to experience some of community life.
-Although the town is focused on the tourist trade, a visit here will give you the chance to try out local cuisine.
+A trip to Bora Bora’s only town, Vaitape (pop: 5000) is worth it in order to experience some of community life too.
+Although the town is focused on the tourist trade, a visit will give you the chance to try out local cuisine and street food.
 Some of which we recommend later in this article.

 With both being tropical island paradises, expect an abundance of fruit, coconuts and fresh fish.
 Below we pit the Cook Islands vs Bora Bora as we look at the local cuisine on offer.